I am a textile artist who lives in Portland, Oregon with my husband of 55+ years and an adorable Labradoodle, Scooter.

 My art quilts have been juried into several local and national textile art shows.
 I have done commissions for churches and private collections.
 My work has been published in the book Creative Quilting…The Journal Quilt Project, edited by Karey Bresenhan, and in several magazines.

 I am coauthor with 11 others of the book, Twelve by Twelve, The International Art Quilt Challenge.
 For four years, we each made a 12x12 inch quilted art piece on a designated theme or palette.
-The 288 quilts are currently on tour with the International Quilt Festival.
+After four years of working together on this project, we decided to change things a bit in 2012 and made rectangular pieces, 20×12 inches (LxW).
+You can read about this project and see the quilts here: www.twelveby12.org

 I am drawn to creating my own fabrics.
 I really love to change the surface of a fabric in some way.
 After I have dyed or painted fabric, I use several different techniques such as screen printing, painting, stamping and discharging.
 Discharging involves removing dye from fabric in a pattern using bleach or Thiox.